-Jessie is litigator in Mishcon Private.
+Jessie is a litigator in Mishcon Private.
 She advises individuals and their businesses on a wide variety of disputes include claims for fraud, breach of trust, professional negligence and breach of contract.
 Jessie often advises clients involved in complex, multi-jurisdictional and multi-party disputes which require a creative and strategic approach.

 Jessie also advises clients on defamation, misuse of private information and data protection.